Testing Causality in Scientific Modelling Software: Background and Preliminaries

 CI enables us to estimate and quantify causal effects in order to make claims about causal relationships \cite{keele2015statistics}.
 Informally, the causal effect of a treatment $T$ on an outcome $Y$ is the change in $Y$ that is caused by a specific change in $T$ \cite{pearl2018why}.
 In this context, a \emph{treatment} is a variable that represents a particular action or intervention, such as changing a line of code, and an \emph{outcome} is an observable feature or event, such as the occurrence of a fault.

 One of the main challenges underlying CI is the design of experiments or statistical procedures that mitigate sources of bias to isolate and measure causality (rungs two and three) as opposed to association (rung one).
+In fields such as medicine, randomised control trials (RCTs) are often considered as the gold standard approach for CI \cite{cartwright2010randomised}.
+RCTs mitigate sources of bias by randomly assigning subjects to either the treatment or control group \cite{kendall2003designing}.
+However, there are many situations in which RCTs cannot be performed due to ethical or practical reasons \cite{adebamowo2014randomised}.

-At a high level, this challenge can be broken down into two tasks: identification and estimation.
-Identification involves identifying sources of bias that must be adjusted for (either experimentally or statistically) in order to obtain a causal estimate.
+Where RCTs cannot be performed, researchers often turn to observational data and statistical models as means for conducting CI.
+At a high level, this observational approach to CI can be broken down into two tasks: identification and estimation.
+Identification involves identifying sources of bias that must be adjusted for statistically in order to obtain a causal estimate.
 Estimation is the process of using statistical estimators, adjusted for the identified biasing variables, to estimate the causal effect.